 Are more women making the move to work in the construction industry?

-According to statitsics, the answer is yes and that number is rising.
+According to statistics, the answer is yes and that number is rising.
 An estimated 340,000 women are said to be working within the construction industry, which is the highest number since records have been kept.

 According to our own Head of Commercial Partnerships, Laura Broderick, there are changes coming, with many women making waves in their fields.

-Laura's background is in architecture, and for the last two years she has been curating and leading the main gallery exhibitions at the Building Centre.
+Laura's background is in architecture, and for the last two years she has been leading the main gallery exhibitions at the Building Centre.
 Her main focus has been the retrofitting industry, launched last year with Retrofit 23, when she noticed the urgency of retrofitting.
 Retrofit 24 is now in its second year, and Retrofit 25 is following closely behind.
 Work is also underway on her second exhibition this year, New Homes in New Ways, which launches in October and focusses on modern methods of construction.

 Understandably, it's a busy time for Laura, but she stopped for an informal interview.
-We asked Laura about about the changes she has seen over the last year in the retrofit industry and disscussed the innovations and collaborations being made as we near the end of Retrofit24, and her thoughts on women trailblazers.
+We asked Laura about the changes she has seen over the last year in the retrofit industry and discussed the innovations and collaborations being made as we near the end of Retrofit24, and her thoughts on women trailblazers.

 The commercial retrofitting industry is experiencing a surge of interest.